Kim Kardashian's robbers found guilty in Paris but won't face prison time

 “It has been a long journey from that terrible night,” it said.
 “She looks forward to putting this tragic episode behind her.”

-“She looked at him when she came, she listened to the letter he had written to her, and then she forgave him,” lawyer Franck Berton told The Associated Press.

-“I do appreciate the letter, I forgive you,” she said.
-“But it doesn’t change the feelings and the trauma and the fact that my life was forever changed.”
-A tabloid crime had become something raw and human.

-Kardashian’s testimony earlier this month was the emotional high point.
-In a packed courtroom, she recounted how she was thrown onto a bed, zip-tied, and had a gun pressed to her on the night of the robbery.
+Kardashian’s testimony earlier this month was the trial's emotional high point.
+In a packed courtroom, she recounted how she was thrown onto a bed and had a gun pressed to her.

 “I absolutely did think I was going to die,” she said.
-“I have babies.
+She said she pleaded: "I have babies.
 I have to make it home.
 They can take everything.
 I just have to make it home.”

 She was dragged into a marble bathroom and told to stay silent.
 When the robbers fled, she freed herself by scraping the tape on her wrists off against the sink, then hid with her friend, shaking and barefoot.